-Some people may dread going to the dentist due to anxiety or dental fear, but that doesn’t mean they should have to suffer just to get basic dental treatments completed.
-With the help of sedation options provided by Dr. Friedland and our team, you can get your treatments completed, whether it’s as simple as a dental cleaning or as complex as a full mouth reconstruction.
+Do you wish you didn’t always feel so nervous during your dental appointments?
+Finding it difficult to get even your basic exams and cleanings done and out of the way?
+Whether you’ve always had trouble visiting the dentist or you had a negative experience with a previous dentist, your oral health shouldn’t have to suffer just because of anxiety.
+At Friedland Family Dentistry, we make patient comfort a priority.
+With the help of sedation options provided by Dr. Friedland and our team, you can feel relaxed during your next visit, whether it’s and appointment for a simple dental cleaning or a complex full mouth reconstruction.
 If you aren’t sure if sedation dentistry in Pembroke Pines is right for you, give our dental office a call!

 For more mild cases of dental fear or anxiety, nitrous oxide offers quick-acting relief to those with difficultly completing dental treatments.
-This sedation is inhaled during the process of your treatment, making it easy for Dr. Friedland to control your level of comfort on the fly.
-You’ll still be able to communicate with the dentist regardless of the sedation you choose.
-With nitrous oxide, you can easily continue the rest of your day.
+This sedation is inhaled during the process of your treatment, making it easy for Dr. Friedland to control your level of comfort at any moment.
+With nitrous oxide, the relaxing effects will wear offer within moments of completing your treatment, so you can easily continue the rest of your day without interruption.

 Do you still have questions about what sedation dentistry is, who’s a good candidate for it, or how it can help you?
 Our team always prioritizes your comfort, and we want you to be able to seek the care you need without feeling anxious and overwhelmed doing so.
 Below, we’ve compiled some of the most common questions that we receive about our sedation dentistry services so you can get the information you need.

-At Friedland Family Dentistry, we offer both oral conscious and nitrous oxide sedation, which is great for patients who have mild to moderate anxiety about visiting the dentist.
-To learn which one is best for you, Dr. Friedland, your sedation dentist, will discuss your medical history with you, address any concerns you have, and we can help you navigate the pros and cons of each of your options.
+At Friedland Family Dentistry, we offer both oral conscious and nitrous oxide sedation, which are both great for patients who have mild to moderate anxiety about visiting the dentist.
+To learn which one is best for you, Dr. Friedland, your sedation dentist in Pembroke Pines, will discuss your medical history with you, address any concerns you have, and we can help you navigate the pros and cons of each of your options.

 You don’t just have to be anxious or nervous to need dental sedation.
 It’s an excellent option for patients who also experience the following issues when visiting their dentist: